-A biometric time and attendance system makes use of unique physical modalities to track the time and attendance of employees.
+Biometric time clock systems make use of unique physical modalities to track the time and attendance of employees.
 Since biometric attendance uses physical data that is unique, it is virtually impossible to spoof this method of clocking in and it can eliminate buddy punching completely.
 It is an almost foolproof way of keeping your employees from abusing your time management system.

 However, biometric time clocks have their pros and cons.
 Biometrics may come at higher upfront costs and there are some legal nuances you should be aware of.
 Laws concerning the use of biometric time and attendance systems govern the way biometric data can be collected, stored, and then deleted.
 Consider consulting with legal counsel before implementing biometric attendance systems in your workplace.